Dog Breeds that Are More Likely to Experience Hip & Joint Issues|

 Generally, it's the larger dog breeds that are at a higher risk of developing hip and joint issues.
 However, pugs are an exception.
 The problem is compounded by the fact that their small frames can't support a lot of weight.
 Avoid overfeeding the dog since an overweight pug will most likely be afflicted with hip and joint complications.
 Watch what they eat, and make outdoor playtime a regular thing.
 Other common health issues that plague pugs are breathing difficulty and eye disease.

 Weighing as much as 150 pounds, there are not many breeds that are bigger than Napoleon Mastiffs.
 Unfortunately, their huge size comes with its fair share of health issues.
 And hip and joint problems are at the top of the list.
 Carrying all that weight takes its toll on the joints.
-It is estimated that up to 50% of adult Napoleon Mastiffs have hip dysplasia.
-Others develop other health problems like arthritis.
 On the upside, they require medium exercise to stay healthy.
 If you combine this with a healthy diet, your dog should be okay.

 For a dog of their size, German Shepherds are surprisingly graceful.
 They are also very playful and athletic.
 But like all breeds of their stature, they are predisposed to joint and hip problems.
 Their biggest selling point is the desire to please their master.
 Unfortunately, this makes it harder to detect when they are ill.
 Since German Shepherds like chasing things, getting them to be active shouldn't be a problem but play close attention; otherwise, you might not notice their discomfort until it's too late.